“The question is not what you look at, but how you look and whether you see.”

 First you can listen as Ryan Shea reads “Are Plants Intelligent?” an article from our Spring 2024 In Context issue #51 by Craig Holdrege and Jon McAlice, and then click to the companion episode featuring a conversation between Craig, Jon, and our podcast host John Gouldthorpe in which they discuss the central theme of the article: What are the ramifications of framing plant intelligence using the language of human-like intelligence?

 In addition to publishing our staff’s work relating to Goethean Science and Phenomenology on this site, we also periodically showcase the work of others in the field.
-A new such addition to our Writings By Author section is the work of Mark Riegner PhD, who taught Ecology and Evolution for 35 years at Prescott College in Arizona, and has authored two insightful articles that you can link to from here.
+A new such addition to our Writings By Author section is the work of Mark Riegner PhD, who taught Ecology and Evolution for 35 years at Prescott College in Arizona, and has authored four insightful articles that you can link to from here.

 About the work of The Nature Institute — In a rare interview, recorded in Brazil, Henrike and Craig Holdrege speak of their transformative work and the Goethean perspective that has long inspired it.
 This Q & A followed a two-week course, “Seeing Nature Whole,” that the Holdrege’s have frequently taught each December in Florianópolis.